 What is Master Data Management?

-Everything you need to know about master data management (MDM) and how it brings data together from across the enterprise and business ecosystem to create a single, accurate and transparent record of the truth.
+Everything you need to know about industrial master data management (MDM) and how it brings data together from across the enterprise and business ecosystem to create a single, accurate and transparent record of the truth.

 Introduction to master data management